Kish-Siva-1/-roman-numeral-calculator_online/README.md

 * The calculator performs calculations on numbers between 1 and 3999
 * The calculator doesn't permit negative numbers
 * The calculator performs addition, subtraction and multiplication
+* Uses a hover feature to highlight which button is active

 ## Installation